-Subsistence net fishing is open 7 days a week with all kings required to be released when beach seining.
+Gillnet fishing is open 7 days a week, but beach seining is closed.

 The cumulative catch is 450 chums, 63,000 pinks, 90 sockeyes and 175 silvers caught by 20 permit holders.

 Shaktoolik Sonar/Tower - An NSEDC project with no escapement goals yet established.